pauloheck/ada-dev-py-ai/README.md

 ```

 ## Usage
-Instructions on how to run the project or use its main features.
+To run the project and explore its features, use the command below:

 ```bash
 # Run the FastAPI server